KPDMadhuka/SocialIcons/README.md

 # SocialIcons
-Hover effects on Font Awesome icons using CSS
+Hover effects on <a href ="https://fontawesome.com/">Font Awesome Icons</a> using CSS

 <a href ="https://codepen.io/kpdushanmaduka/pen/jadeoO">View this on CodePen</a>